LazySamir/poker/README.md

 ##### Allow user log in + track high scores
 It's possible to manage these without a database, but tabes would allow for easier and more secure login authentication.

+##### Improve UI design
+This was not a priority as it was not part of the requirements but I would like to add styling and better present the results route.
+Currently cards in each players hands are represented by an abbreviation in an array. e.g. ['AS', '4D', '2C', 'QD']